 Factors to consider when navigating a Bitcoin exchange

 1. Coin Offerings

 Many exchanges offer only some of the most popular coins, such as Bitcoin, Litecoin and Ethereum.
 There are only a handful of exchanges that offer a wider variety of coins.
-These exchanges are usually the ones that do no accept fiat deposits.
+These exchanges are usually the ones that do not accept fiat deposits.

 Liquidity refers to the ease of buying/selling in the market.
 High liquidity means that there is a huge number of buyers/sellers.
 High liquidity is good as it leads to better price discovery and it allows you to transact faster, you may be able to avoid the maker/taker fees, discussed below.

 a) Keeping deposits in cold storage; this means that your coins offline, beyond the reach of hackers.
 Popular methods of cold storage include device wallets, like Ledger or it could be even paper wallets for cryptocurrency.

 c) Email encryption and verification; for each transaction there will be an email sent to your account to confirm the transaction.
 If you get an email from a transaction you don’t recognize then your account has been compromised-act fast!

 Quality, responsive customer support will save time and reduce stress, especially in fast-paced environment-crypto trading is not for the faint of heart.
 Problems regarding your verification process, deposit/withdrawals, funds reflection, and trading orders should be solved quickly by the exchanges customer support team.

 5. Trading fees